Emergency Medical Technician

 - CPR/AED Master Instructor and Training Center manager since, 2016

-- Pre-Requisite: 18 years of age and no felony convictions
+- Pre-Requisite: 18 years of age with no major felony convictions.

 - The course of instruction includes treatment of medical emergencies, including trauma injuries, shock treatment, bleeding, illness, bandaging, splinting, and taking of vital signs.
 The NREMT psychomotor test is included as part of the course.
 It will be conducted at the end of the course.